MicrosoftDocs/query-docs/query-languages/dax/beta-inv-function-dax.md

 Returns the inverse of the beta cumulative probability density function (BETA.DIST).

-If probability = BETA.DIST(x,...TRUE), then BETA.INV(probability,...) = x.
+If probability `= BETA.DIST(x,...TRUE)`, then `BETA.INV(probability,...) = x`.
 The beta distribution can be used in project planning to model probable completion times given an expected completion time and variability.

 ## Syntax